ZuyuanChong/Till-The-End-java-/README.md

 ## Introduction
 It is a text-based tower defense game built using Java.
 I include some ASCII images and sound effects to add more fun to the game.
+The players can also choose the difficulty of the game (normal mode or hard mode).

 ## Brief Explanation of the Game